git-ecosystem/git-credential-manager/docs/architecture.md

 Once a credential has been created, retrieved, stored or erased, the host provider returns the credential (for `get` operations only) to the calling command (6).
-The credential is then serialized and returned to Git over standard output (7) and GCM Core terminates with a successful exit code.
+The credential is then serialized and returned to Git over standard output (7) and GCM terminates with a successful exit code.

 ## Host provider